operator-framework/community/contributor-ladder.md

  - May be assigned Issues and Reviews
  - May give commands to CI/CD automation
  - Entitled to vote in the appropriate elections such as for at-large CNCF chair, etc.
- - Can recommend other contributors to become Members

 The process to become an Organization Member is as follows: